hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/120__shrImallalitAlAlitaH.md

 > me tograsp.
 >

-​I'm lost here.
+I'm lost here.
 I don't understand what you are talking of.
 I need more clear version to refute or support.
 I'll again remind you that you have to talk on vyAvahArika-level and count even brahmaGYAna as vyAvahArika.

-​